Today I’m going to teach how you to appear more confident.

 What’s the importance of slowing down?
 When you get nervous, your voice tends to go up a few notes and you’ll talk faster than you realize.
 These are two dead ringers for “scaredy cat.”

-I’ll never forget presenting my senior business proposal back in college.
-About thirty seconds into my presentation – which I thought was going well – I noticed my friend Deepa in the back of the room frantically waiving her arms at me, mouthing “SLOOOWWW DOWNNNN.”
+About thirty seconds into my college presentation – which I thought was going well – I noticed my friend Deepa in the back of the room frantically waving her arms at me, mouthing “SLOOOWWW DOWNNNN.”

 I quickly readjusted my speech, talked WAY slower than I thought I needed to, and took longer breaths between sentences.
 She later told me that she couldn’t understand the beginning at all but the rest of it came out perfectly.